boazbk/tcs/lec_06_loops.md

 We now turn to describing the syntax of NAND++ programs.
 We'll start by describing what we call the "enhanced NAND++ programming language".
 Enhanced NAND++ has some extra features on top of NAND++ that make it easier to describe.
-However, we will  see in [eNANDppequivalent](){.ref} that these extra features can be implemented as "syntactic sugar" on top of standard or "vanilla" NAND++, and hence these two programming languages are equivalent in power.
+However, we will see in [enhancednandequivalence](){.ref}  that these extra features can be implemented as "syntactic sugar" on top of standard or "vanilla" NAND++, and hence these two programming languages are equivalent in power.

 Enhanced NAND++ programs add the following features on top of NAND: